 1. Turning On and Off: With editing on, the Sharing Cart block will always be available inside blocks in all the courses.
 If not, please contact your site admin.

-3. Copying from the Sharing Cart: Click the "Copy to course" icon in Sharing Cart, then you will see many dotted boxes appear in the center column.
+3. Copying from the Sharing Cart: Click the "Copy to course" icon in the Sharing Cart, and then you will see many dotted boxes appear in the center column.
 Choose the location you wish to place your item, and it will be copied there directly.

 4. Making folders inside the Sharing Cart: Click the "move" icon on a course content item and an input box will appear.
 Input the name of the target folder there.
 To move an item into a folder, click the "Move to folder" icon in the Sharing Cart, then a drop-down list appears, and select the target folder.
 If you click the “Edit” button, you will replace the drop-down list with an input box.